The Chang Lab

 Cells dividing during osmotic oscilations

-We seek to elucidate quantitative molecular and biophysical mechanisms underlying the dynamic cellular processes responsible for morphogenesis of the cell.
+We seek to elucidate quantitative biophysical mechanisms underlying the dynamic cellular processes responsible for morphogenesis of the cell.
 Our approaches are interdisciplinary, combining the expertise and perspectives of cell biologists, geneticists, physicists, and engineers.
 The lab develops creative experimental approaches to manipulate and image cellular processes in living cells.

 Our favorite model organism is the fission yeast Schizosaccharomyces pombe.
 These cells are ideally suited for quantitative cell biology and genetic approaches.
 We also study carnivorous fungi that trap and eat nematodes.